swetha627/kubernetes-and-more/ingress.md

-ingress is tool for routing traffic from outside the cluster to services running in the clsuter
+Ingress is tool for routing traffic from outside the cluster to services running in the clsuter

 there shld be an ingress controller like nginx, HAproxy installed